-- Managing our green spaces, so they are appropriate for their use and fitfor-purpose.
-Where we can, implementing improvements to support future demands, reduce inequalities and optimise multiple benefits for users. - Embedding equalities needs and considerations across all aspects of our asset management work, operations and decision making. - Managing our resources and the work of third parties to minimise disruption to green space users as a result of maintenance or improvement works.
+- Embedding equalities needs and considerations across all aspects of our asset management work, operations and decision making. - Managing our resources and the work of third parties to minimise disruption to green space users as a result of maintenance or improvement works.